bitnami/charts/bitnami/magento/README.md

 To upgrade to `17.0.0`, backup Magento data and the previous MariaDB databases, install a new Magento chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.

 You can disable the non-root behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.

+For the Elasticsearch 14.0.0 sub-chart update, when enabling Kibana and configuring a single hostname for the Kibana Ingress rule, set the `kibana.ingress.hostname` value.
+When defining more than one, set the `kibana.ingress.extraHosts` array.
+Apart from this case, no issues are expected to appear when upgrading.

 ### To 16.0.0